-FFS: whether it is DL RRC MESSAGE TRANSFER message or UE Context Modification Request message.
+FFS: whether it is DL RRC MESSAGE TRANSFER message or UE CONTEXT MODIFICATION REQUEST message.

 The gNB-DU forwards the received RRCReconfiguration message to the UE.

 The UE responds to the gNB-DU with an RRCReconfigurationComplete message.

 The gNB-DU forwards the RRCReconfigurationComplete message to the gNB-CU via an UL RRC MESSAGE TRANSFER message.